 Utilization Management Clinicians document and accept clinical information from multiple reliable sources for assistance in making coverage determinations.
-Sources include but are not limited to verbal information from physician, medical office and facility personnel as well as provider office and facility medical record information.
+Sources include but are not limited to verbal information from physician, medical office, and facility personnel as well as provider office and facility medical record information.
 This information is used to determine whether established clinical criteria is met for the requested service.
-The UMC/Clinical Reviewers may approve requests that meet established ASAM, MCG care guidelines and/or BCBSMT Medical Policy.
-A UMC or pharmacist may administratively deny requests if no medical records/clinical information has been received.
+The UMC/Clinical Reviewers may approve requests that meet established ASAM Criteria, MCG care guidelines and/or BCBSMT Medical Policy.

-Requests that do not meet ASAM, MCG care guidelines, BCBSMT Medical Policy, and/or that are potential contract exclusions are referred to Physician Reviewers/

-Behavioral Health Physician Reviewers (or a Behavioral Health Psychologist when applicable) for determination unless the request is an absolute contract exclusion.
-A Physician Reviewer is available to UMCs, and Behavioral Health Physician Reviewers or Behavioral Health Psychologists discuss determinations based on medical appropriateness.
+Requests that do not meet ASAM Criteria, MCG care guidelines, BCBSMT Medical Policy, and/or that are potential contract exclusions are referred to Physician Reviewers/Behavioral Health Physician Reviewers (or a Behavioral Health Psychologist when applicable) for determination unless the request is an absolute contract exclusion.
+A Physician Reviewer is available to UMCs, and Behavioral Health Physician Reviewers or Behavioral Health Psychologists are available to BHCCs to discuss determinations based on medical appropriateness.
 All adverse determinations are communicated in writing to the member or authorized individual acting on behalf of the member and the member's provider of record, including the health care provider who requested the service.
 If members and/or providers are not satisfied with the outcome of the decision, they have the right to an appeal.
 Adverse determinations may only be determined by a physician or other health care provider with appropriate credentials to determine medical necessity or appropriateness, or the experimental or investigational nature of health care services.